Symposium in conjunction with UbiComp 2023↗︎The symposium will have two submission tracks:

 This track has a special emphasis on exploring the design of UbiComp technologies for marginalized communities and users with special needs in Latin America (LATAM).

-We solicit research papers (up to 4 pages including references) in the ACM SIGCHI Master Article template with 2 columns.
+We solicit research papers (up to 4 pages including references) in the ACM SIGCHI Primary Article template.
+More information about formating.
 Topics of interest include, but are not limited to:

 This track aims to foster dialogue between local communities in Latin America (e.g., teachers, health workers, NGOs) and UbiComp researchers, with the aim of identifying pathways for codesign-focused collaborations between diverse groups of stakeholders on problems of public interest.
 We solicit two categories of contributions:

 (Up to 2 pages including references) that describe an important problem related to social good or public interest of a chosen group or community in LATAM.
 We especially call upon organization and agencies working on the grassroots (e.g., environmental groups or health agencies) to submit an article describing the key challenges in their field of work.
 These articles are not required to provide a technological solution to the problem.
 The problem abstracts can be submitted in any format of choice for the participants and can be written in English, Spanish or Portuguese.

 (Up to 4 pages including references) in the ACM SIGCHI Primary Article template.
 More information about formating.
 Should report an ongoing or recently finished research that involves the use of ubiquitous computing in solving problems of public interest or 'social good', not necessarily restricted to LATAM.